French Police Arrest At Least 15 People In Connection With Kim Kardashian Robbery

-French police have arrested several people in connection with Kim Kardashian’s Paris robbery, French media reports.
+French police have arrested more than a dozen people in connection with Kim Kardashian’s Paris robbery, according to reports.

 Up to 16 people have been arrested and are being questioned by police, according to AFP news agency.
-Some local media said that 15 people have been arrested.
+Other media reports said 15 people had been apprehended.

 The reality star was held at gunpoint by armed masked men inside her hotel room in October.
 Jewellery worth about £7.7 million was taken.

-Reports by Europe 1 and RTL Radio said 15 people were arrested in all over the robbery, in part thanks to DNA traces left behind, Reuters repots.
+DNA traces left behind at the scene were said to have led to the arrests, Reuters reported.

-RTL said the perpetrators, some disguised as police officers, had quit the scene on foot and on bicycles.
+RTL said the perpetrators, some disguised as police officers, had fled the scene on foot and on bicycles.

 Kardashian was left “badly shaken but physically unharmed” following the incident.